garrandall/popular-music-data/tracks/i-gotta-let-you-go-martha-reeves-the-vandellas.md

 (Even though I love you)
 With tears in my eyes from the hurt I feel inside (Even though I love you)
-Ooh, I, I, I've got to let you go, boy
+Oh, I, I, I've got to let you go, boy
 (Even though I love you)